gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### 25th of June, 2019 (Day 98)

-A week prior to the appointment and I hadn't recived any more details about the appointment, like it's location.
+A week prior to the appointment and I hadn't received any more details about the appointment, like it's location.
 So I emailed asking for those details.

 >Hello Team,
 >